 Av Virginia Subercaseaux 210, Pirque | +56 22 476 5100 | www.conchaytoro.com

 History and cutting-edge modernity are seamlessly blended with superb facilities and beautiful surroundings at the family firm’s pristine headquarters in Panquehue in the Aconcagua Valley.

-The project of Chile’s biodynamic guru Alvaro Espinoza is a homespun affair in the Maipo, with a wonderfully atmospheric bed-and-breakfast and fascinating visits for those who book in advance.
+The project of Chile’s biodynamic guru, Alvaro Espinoza, is a homespun affair in the Maipo, with a wonderfully atmospheric bed and breakfast and charming visits for those who book in advance.

 One of the stars of new-wave Chile has a supremely stylish winery with one-hour tours and tastings available by appointment in the starkly beautiful scenery of the Limarí Valley north of Santiago.

-Set in the hippie and stargazer’s paradise of the Elquí Valley, this Italian-owned producer in what was once exclusively pisco county is well worth a visit.
-However, you’ll need to book in advance for a weekend tour.
+Set in the hippie and stargazer’s paradise of the Elquí Valley, you’ll need to book in advance for a weekend tour, but this Italian-owned producer in what was once exclusively pisco country is well worth a visit.

 Ruta 41, Km 52, Cruce Gualliguaica, Vicuña | +56 51 241 2260 | www.falernia.com

 One of the oldest wineries in Chile— founded in 1856, still run by the same family, and home to the first vines planted in the country in 1546—a visit to Cousiño Macul is steeped in history, but the tasting and visitor facilities are right up to date.